mhs89/devops-demo-tgg/README.md

 - Jenkins setup with customized Helm chart and integrations
 - Istio integration for service mesh functionalities
 - Helm charts for managing Kubernetes application deployments
-- Deployment of open-source monitoring solutions(LDAP)  using Helm and Kubernetes operators
+- Deployment of open-source monitoring solutions(LDAP)  using Helm for authentication and autherization tests.
 - GitHub integration for source code management and CI/CD pipeline triggers
+- Docker Hub integration for docker image usage
-- Monitoring and logging solutions for observability with kube prometheus stack (Grafana, Prometheus, Kibana)
+- Monitoring and logging solutions for observability with kube prometheus stack (Grafana, Prometheus, Alert Manager) on kubernetes cluster.

 ## Prerequisites